MicrosoftDocs/VBA-Docs/api/Publisher.Application.BeforePrint.md

 ## Remarks

 The **BeforePrint** event fires only after the document is fully loaded and the onload events have returned.
 Printing does not occur until the event handler is executed.

-For more information about using events with the  **Application** object, see [Using Events with the Application Object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).
+For more information about using events with the **Application** object, see [Using events with the Application object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).

 ## Example

 The following Microsoft Visual Basic for Applications (VBA) macro shows how to handle the **BeforePrint** event.
 It displays a message notifying the user that the document is about to be printed.

 ```vb
 Private Sub pubApplication_BeforePrint(ByVal Doc As Document, Cancel As Boolean )